zmyer/graal/docs/reference-manual/languages/ruby/compatibility.md

 `-X` is an undocumented synonym for `-C` and we (and other alternative implementations of Ruby) have repurposed it for extended options.
-We warn if your `-X` options looks like it was actually intended to be as in MRI.
+We warn if your `-X` option looks like it was actually intended to be as in MRI.

 *Setting the process title doesn't always work*